edwinwebb/reactman/README.md

 ------
 Reactman needs a configuration to run.
 Optional keys are marked with a *

-You can also export an object form a js file, this allows you to use validation and filter functions.
+You can also export an object form a .js file, this allows you to use validation and filter functions.

 See the working example in `./test/` for more information